fbpx

 So, what would a day trip from Cape Town to Antarctica look like?

 Starting in the City of Cape Town, your day trip to Antarctica begins with a safety briefing and a weather forecast to ensure you are properly kitted out for the icy landscapes down south.
-A mere 24 hours later, board a private 12 seater jet and transfer 2,400 miles from the southernmost tip of Africa to the icy wonderland of Antarctica.
-The 5-hour flight takes you through the dark African night into 24 hours of continuous sunshine while soaring over thousands of icebergs floating in the Southern Ocean.
+A mere 24 hours later, board a private 12 seater jet and fly 2,400 miles from the southernmost tip of Africa to the icy wonderland of Antarctica.
+The 5-hour flight takes you through the dark African night into 24 hours of continuous daylight while soaring over thousands of icebergs floating in the Southern Ocean.
 Touch down on the blue ice runway at Wolf Fang’s mountain range where you’ll be greeted by your expert guides.
-Surrounded by the white deserts of Antarctica, the runway sits beneath mile high monoliths of rock rising vertically from the ice.
+Surrounded by the white deserts of the interior of Antarctica, the runway sits beneath mile high monoliths of rock rising vertically from the ice.
 From here, you will be guided on a gentle hike to the base of the nearby Nunatak mountain and enjoy a champagne picnic at the summit with unrivalled views of the surrounding landscape.
 Who would guess that only 5 hours ago you were still in warm South Africa?
 Capture that photo for your bucket list album before being guided back to the jet for your return flight.
 End it all off with a drink chilled with 10,000-year-old Antarctic ice as you soar over the Southern Sea back to Cape Town.

 gulfstream landed in antartica